 If the staff member finds the student not responsible, the case is closed.
 If the staff member decides that the case would best be handled by a panel, they may refer the matter to either the Student Judicial Board or the University Discipline Committee.
 If the staff member finds the student responsible and issues a sanction (consequence) for the behavior, what happens next is determined by the severity of the sanction.

 - If the sanction does not involve suspension or expulsion from the institution, the case is closed and the student must accept the sanctions.

 - If the sanction involves suspension or expulsion, the student has three choices: accept

 the sanction, request to go before the University Discipline Committee, request a

-hearing pursuant to the Tennessee Uniform Administrative Procedures Act.
+hearing pursuant to the Cases Heard Pursuant to the Uniform Administrative Procedures Act.

 Staff members will provide all necessary information to the student during the meeting so that the student can make a decision regarding resolution of the case.